uri-templates-time/specification/specification-1.1.0.md

 ## 1.2 Parsing Example

 If a filename contains unpredictable characters, the URI template may specify this using a wildcard character, and then it is impossible to generate URIs for this collection of files.
-But the filenames can still be parsed in order to determine the time range covered by the file.
+But the filenames can still be parsed to determine the time range covered by the file.
 Consider these files:

 ```
 http://example.com/2015/data_2015_361_id79242.cdf